hajali-amine/logs-data-pipeline/readme.md

   <img src="./assets/archi.png" alt="architecture" />
 </p>

 The process is simple, each log line will be sent to a __Kafka topic__.
-We'll have a __Spark Streaming__ process that takes each line of log from Kafka and cleans it - taking the IP address and extracting the country from it, cleans strings, drop useless information, etc. The cleaned data then will be stored to __MongoDB__.
-There's a __Spark Batch__ process that will get all of the data from MongoDB and get insight - the possibilities are endless - we extracted two insights; one related to APIs' response time and the other related to distribution countries when it comes to sending requests.
-These informations are stored in __MongoDB__ to be consumed by __Flask__ when the __Angular dashboad__ fetches the data.
+We'll have a __Spark Streaming__ process that takes each line of log from Kafka and cleans it - taking the IP address and extracting the country from it, trimming edges of strings, droping useless information, etc. The cleaned data then will be stored to __MongoDB__.
+There's a __Spark Batch__ process that will get all of the data from MongoDB and generate stats - the possibilities are endless.
+In our case, we extracted two stats; one related to APIs' response time and the other related to the distribution of countries when it comes to sending requests.
+These informations are stored in __MongoDB__ to be consumed by a __Flask__ API when the __Angular dashboad__ fetches the data.

 ## How to run the project